dimo414/util.gem/README.md

 *   `gitsyncfork` syncs a Git repository with its upstream master.
 Useful for pulling in updates to a forked GitHub repo.

+*   `backoff` basic implementation of exponential backoff for shell commands.

 *   `wait_ext` blocks until the PIDs passed as arguments are finished.
     Useful for waiting for commands running in other terminals.